aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 # Introduction

 Most ACME [@!RFC8555] clients today choose when to attempt to renew a certificate in one of three ways.
 They may be configured to renew at a specific interval (e.g. via `cron`); they may parse the issued certificate to determine its expiration date and renew a specific amount of time before then; or they may parse the issued certificate and renew when some percentage of its validity period has passed.
 The first two techniques create significant barriers against the issuing Certification Authority (CA) changing certificate lifetimes.
-All three techniques lead to load clustering for the issuing CA.
+All three techniques may lead to load clustering for the issuing CA due to the inability of the issuing CA to schedule renewal requests.

-Allowing issuing CAs to suggest a period in which clients should renew their certificates enables for dynamic time-based load balancing.
+Allowing issuing CAs to suggest a period in which clients should renew their certificates enables dynamic time-based load balancing.
 This allows a CA to better respond to exceptional circumstances.
 For example, a CA could suggest that clients renew prior to a mass-revocation event to mitigate the impact of the revocation, or a CA could suggest that clients renew earlier than they normally would to reduce the size of an upcoming mass-renewal spike.

-This document specifies ACME Renewal Information (ARI), a mechanism by which ACME servers may provide suggested renewal windows to ACME clients, and by which ACME clients may inform ACME servers that a certificate has been renewed and replaced.
+This document specifies ACME Renewal Information (ARI), a mechanism by which ACME servers may provide suggested renewal windows to ACME clients, and by which ACME clients may inform ACME servers that they have successfully renewed and replaced a certificate.

 # Conventions and Definitions